 There are several specializations within the engineering field that students can find work in.
-Some engineers will become civil engineers, where they work to design, build, or repair roadways, bridges, airports, and structural buildings.
+For example, some engineers become civil engineers.
+They work to design, build, or repair roadways, bridges, airports, and also structural buildings.
 Others may find the need to become mechanical engineers, focusing on research and development while working from the office.
 Whatever you feel your calling is, when it comes to engineering there are many career opportunities that can take you there.
 The first step is training.

 1. University of Southern Mississippi